Cognitive Test for Dementia: Detect Early

 4. Self-Administered Gerocognitive Exam (SAGE)

-The Self-Administered Gerocognitive Exam is a brief, self-administered screening tool that assesses various cognitive domains.
-These domains include orientation, language, memory, visuospatial abilities, executive function, and social cognition.
+The Self-Administered Gerocognitive Exam is a quick to administer screening tool.
+The test assesses various cognitive domains that include orientation, language, memory, visuospatial abilities, executive function, and social cognition.

-The SAGE takes approximately 15-20 minutes to complete and consists of 12 questions.
+The SAGE takes 15-20 minutes to complete and consists of 12 questions.

-This cognitive test for dementia is designed to be easily administered and scored by individuals with no formal training in cognitive testing.
+This cognitive test for dementia is designed to be easily administered and scored by people with no formal training in cognitive testing.

-The SAGE has proven to be a reliable and valid measure of cognitive function in older adults.
-It is a useful tool for identifying early signs of cognitive impairment and dementia.
+It has proven to be a reliable and valid measure of cognitive function.

 Individuals can download and print a PDF of the test for administering.